Call toll free number or chat online. Our local experts are happy to talk to you.

-On the GyPSy Guide Driving Tour as we drive from beaches into the upcountry with its fertile farming land, you’ll hear stories about the unique Hawaiian cowboys, “paniolos” and the “hole in the sky”.
+As you drive from beaches into the upcountry with its fertile farming land, you’ll hear stories about the unique Hawaiian cowboys “paniolos” and the “hole in the sky”.

 Then as we climb higher, trees and pastures give way to hardy shrubs and then eventually to a sandy and rocky moonscape.
 Along the climb we will discuss how volcanoes built the Hawaiian Islands and also share Hawaiian mythology about creation.

 The National Park Entrance is at 7000 feet.
 You will be excited to get to the summit, so it is recommended to drive to the top directly, and then stop at the view points as you return downhill.

 At the summit, you can stare into the giant erosion crater or even take take a hike inside to get closer to dormant cinder cones.
 You will be amazed at the starkness and beauty of Haleakala on your driving tour.

 Hana Hwy 36 and Airport Road

 A half day to visit Haleakala National Park is about right.
 If you plan to take one of the hikes that are longer than 1 hour – then add more time